 Finally, Google is offering more control over how you connect accounts.
 You can still connect accounts publicly on your Google profile, but Google has added a new option to connect accounts privately.

-"Ultimately 'social search' is about filtering data Relevant Products/Services in search results.
+"Ultimately 'social search' is about filtering data in search results.
 Google knows that it must evolve in this direction and is trying to use Twitter sharing as a kind of substitute for Facebook Likes," Sterling said.

 "At some point Google may try and access Facebook Likes data, but that doesn't appear to be on the horizon for a number of reasons.
 So for now Google must piece together a social graph of its own from alternative sources."